salehmiri90/AnsibleCisOps/CIS_winserver2022_21H2/README.md

 ⭐ Try to ping the dns name on your control node and be sure that it set properly using `ping winodws-template`.

-⭐ Set the name of your windows machine `winodws-template` in Ansible hosts inventory located in 'vi /etc/ansible/' and put it under `[harden]`.
+⭐ Set the name of your windows machine `winodws-template` in Ansible hosts inventory located in 'vi /etc/ansible/inventory/hosts' and put it under `[harden]`.

 ### Step 3: Defining Group Variables
-⭐

-### Step 4: Configuring Host Variables
+⭐ Edit windows server authentication details in this directory `vi /etc/ansible/inventory/group_vars/all.yml`, In this file, you have to modify `ansible_user`, `ansible_password`, `ansible_ssh_port` parameters as I did.

-### Step 5: Running Playbooks with Roles and Variables
+### Step 4: Running Playbooks
+⭐ There is only one playbook you have to run, it's defined based on each chapter if you want to execute it based on each chapters.

+⭐ Use this command to enter the playbook directory `cd /etc/ansible/playbooks/` then run this command to execute whole parts in a single command `ansible-playbook 2022harden.yml`

+⭐ If you decided to run the playbook based on each section, you have to write tags name in the end of command, for example to run section 9 the command will be `ansible-playbook 2022harden.yml --tags s9`

 ## Conclusion:
-Configuring Ansible to run playbooks with roles, group variables, and host variables is a fundamental aspect of managing infrastructure efficiently.
-By organizing tasks into roles and defining variables at different levels, you can achieve greater flexibility, reusability, and maintainability in your Ansible playbooks.
-With the steps outlined in this article, you can effectively leverage roles and variables to streamline your infrastructure automation with Ansible.

-# How to use
-Choose your operating system, then follow youtube video: https://youtu.be/qJaz_X_2XHA?si=JVyfYyscGKb314pf